AdonisAlgos/tech264-test-git/README.md

 ### On your Terminal Window

-1. Input the below command (yes, including the backticks inside!) to start the SSH agent.
+1. Input the below command to start the SSH agent.

 ```bash
 eval `ssh-agent -s`